ChadBurggraf/sthreeql/Source/README.md

 you need to set up your Amazon S3 targets, your backup and/or restore data sources, your backup and/or restore target definitions and any schedules you want to define.

-Take a look at `SThreeQL.Configuration` for reference on what is required, what is inferred and so forth.
+Take a look at the `SThreeQL.Configuration` namespace for reference on what is required, what is inferred and so forth.

 Please note that **you need permission to drop and restore databases** for each data